Radon Transform on spheres and generalized Bessel function associated with dihedral groups: Proofs of the main result

 are even functions.
 This is true since

 is an odd function so that

 and since

 so that one performs the index change $s \rightarrow p-s$ and notes that the terms corresponding to $s=0$ and $s=p$ are equal.
-Similar arguments yield the $2\pi$-periodicity of these functions, therefore, the Fourier-cosine transforms of their restrictions on $(-\pi,\pi)$ coincide with their Fourier transforms on that interval.
-By injectivity of the Fourier transform and $2\pi$-periodicity,
+Similar arguments yield the $2\pi$-periodicity of these functions, therefore the Fourier-cosine transforms of their restrictions on $(-\pi,\pi)$ coincide with their Fourier transforms on that interval.
+As a matter of fact,